Social Anxiety Disorder

 - Talking to the opposite sex

 Physical symptoms of anxiety occur, such as:

 - Trembling or twitching

 - Dry throat and mouth

-- Help you change your negative thought patterns and behaviors
+- Cognitive-behavioral therapy—to change negative thoughts and behaviors

-- Selective serotonin reuptake inhibitors (SSRIs) or other antidepressants—to help relieve symptoms of anxiety and depression
+- SSRIs, SNRIs, or other antidepressants—to ease symptoms of anxiety and depression

-There are no guidelines to prevent social anxiety disorder because the exact cause is unknown.
+There are no guidelines to prevent social anxiety disorder.

 Anxiety and Depression Association of America